 One major problem associated with reconstructing 3-D models from cross sections is that of accurate alignment of the sections in space.
-While a number of approaches have been taken, none are as yet satisfactory (Toga and Banerjee 1993), partly because there are no rigid, internal fiducial structures in the brain (Streicher et al. 1997).
+While a number of approaches have been taken, none are as yet satisfactory (Toga and Banerjee 1993).

 Alignment of the present atlas was accomplished by comparisons with photographic outlines of the brain surface from dorsal, ventral, and midsagittal views, and by "best fit" alignment of a level with the levels rostral and caudal to it.
 Alignment is not an issue in CT scans, where data are collected as a space filling solid.